-My PhD (undertaken with with the support of the Department of Archaeology and under the supervision of Julian Richards) was based on examining the investigative and publication histories of archaeological excavation in England, and as a consequence I've developed an interest in the historiographical and epistemological foundations of archaeological practice.
-I'm also interested in the potential of unpublished fieldwork reports (so-called 'grey literature') and digital archives in dissemination strategies, alongside the practical issues of archiving such as sustainability of file formats (notably the PDF).
+Tim's PhD (undertaken part-time whilst balancing work and childcare) was based on examining the investigative and publication histories of archaeological excavation in England.
+As a consequence he's developed an interest in the historiographical and epistemological foundations of archaeological practice, and the potential of unpublished fieldwork reports (so-called 'grey literature') and digital archives in dissemination strategies.

-Prior to joining the ADS I worked in commercial archaeology for 6 years, primarily at Birmingham Archaeology (formerly BUFAU), working on a range of urban and rural sites across the West Midlands and beyond.
-The highlight being the multidisciplinary study at Catholme, Staffordshire (see doi:10.5284/1000311).
-In my younger days I also had the fortune to work extensively overseas, including excavation and survey projects in Cyprus, Italy and Egypt.
+Prior to joining the ADS Tim worked in commercial archaeology for 6 years, primarily at Birmingham Archaeology (formerly BUFAU), working on a range of urban and rural sites across the West Midlands and beyond.
+The highlight being the multidisciplinary study at Catholme, Staffordshire [https://doi.org/10.5284/1000311].
+In his younger days he also had the fortune to work extensively overseas, including excavation and survey projects in Cyprus, Italy and Egypt.

 PhD thesis: Holes in the Archaeological Record: investigating 'unpublished' sites from modern excavations in England and the potential for the advancement and loss of archaeological knowledge

 The broad research aim of this thesis is to study the phenomenon of the 'unpublished excavation' in post-war England and assess its potential impact on how archaeology is practiced in the country, from planning and guidance to research and teaching.

 This broad objective includes a number of subsidiary aims, the most important of which is to provide a historical and theoretical background to the study in order to establish what is meant by 'unpublished'.
 It will aim, by an analysis and discussion of the available literature, to identify several key themes in modern/post-war archaeological practice and publication in England.